DavideCarvalho/performanceLog/README.md

 # performance_annotation
 > Annotation to log the performance time of a method

+###### Since Node TIMING API had a breaking change from version 9 to 10, this api only works with Node 9.
+I'll work into make this package able to use on version 9 and 10.

 This package uses NodeJS `TIMING API`, so it's very accurate!

 To use it, just download it with `yarn` or `npm`